adamhb123/myNotifs/README.md

 Pushes myCourses notifications to your desktop.
 ## Do you regret it?
 Yes.
 But also no. But yes.
+## Does it work?
+It did for five seconds.
+Then I broke it.
 ## Will you redo it?
 ..........Maybe
 ## Setup and Run